LCRH1883/Snapstudio/BUILD_PLAN.md

 [x] 10.1 – Wireframe-inspired Settings refresh
     - Rebuild Settings screen layout to mirror the wireframe kit style with a profile header, grouped cards, chip toggles, and clearer links.
     - Manual check: New layout matches the wireframe aesthetic; sort order, interaction mode, and delete mode still update preferences correctly; support/about/what’s new dialogs remain accessible.

+[x] 10.2 – Theme selector (light/dark/system)
+    - Add a Settings control for appearance and persist it.
+    - Wire the preference through SnapSwipeTheme so the entire app follows the chosen light/dark/system mode.